eretjohannes/skene-growth/docs/guides/analyze.md

 ## Next steps

 - [Plan](plan.md) -- Generate a growth plan from your manifest using the Council of Growth Engineers
+- [Features](features.md) -- Export and manage the feature registry
 - [Configuration](configuration.md) -- Set up persistent config so you do not need to pass flags every time